 They are also better suited for capturing higher frequencies, making them ideal for recording vocals or acoustic instruments in a studio recording setup.

-The diaphragm on this model of the microphone is 1” which is generous.
+The diaphragm on this model of the condenser mic is 1” which is generous.
 It has a cardioid pattern which means that it is capable of picking up sound from all angles.

 As we mentioned above, the max SPL of this microphone is 137dB which is very generous and when using the microphone for podcasts or other vocal recordings you are unlikely to get anywhere near this limit.